Azidalus/Demand-Forecasting-Web-app/README.md

 Many companies are interested in demand forecasting to have appropriate levels of products in stock.
 This project aims to develop a web-application where demand planners can upload their historical sales data of a product and receive demand forecast.
 The app features various forecasting models and .

 ## How to use
+1. Upload your historical sales data as a CSV file
+2. Specify parameters you want (e.g. forecast horizon)

 ## Backend architecture